SENSUIKAN!

 7 December 1941: The Attack on Pearl Harbor:

-Off Hawaii.
-Stationed in the Kauai Channel between Oahu and Kauai with the I-1 and the I-2.
-SubRon 2 is arrayed NE and NW of Oahu.
+Arrives at her assigned patrol area in the easternmost sector of Kauai Channel between Oahu and Kauai with I-1 and I-2.
+SubRon 2 is arrayed to the northeast and northwest of Oahu.
 Its mission is to reconnoiter and attack any ships that try to sortie from Pearl Harbor.

 31 December 1941: